Baseball gathers behind home plate to honor Hammerin’ Hank

 Snitker remembered being a non-descript minor leaguer who got a shot at another calling when Aaron offered him his first managing job in 1982 with the Anderson Braves, a team in the Class A Sally League.

-“The reason I’m here today is because of Hank Aaron,” Snitker said, pausing the maintain his composure.
+”The reason I’m here today is because of Hank Aaron,” Snitker said, pausing to maintain his composure.

 Snitker toiled in minor league obscurity through most of his coaching and managing career before finally getting the call to become Braves skipper at age 60.
 Since then, he has guided the team to three straight NL East titles, earning NL Manager of the Year honors in 2018.